charleshkang/Labs/README.md

 - Open WalmartLabs.xcworkspace

 ## Features
-- See all products from WalmartLabs
+- See all products from WalmartLabs in a table view
 - More products lazily load in the background
 - Swipe through products smoothly

 ## What's Next
 - Unit Tests
-- Find solution to unicode replacement characters
+- Find solution for  unicode replacement characters
-- Implement lazy loading for swipe-able collection view cells
+- Implement lazy loading for swipeable collection view cells